awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

 + You can override connection string parameters\.
 Choose this option to do either of the following:
   + Specify internal AWS DMS parameters\.
 Such parameters are rarely required so aren't exposed in the user interface\.
   + Specify pass\-through \(passthru\) values for the specific database client\.
 AWS DMS includes pass\-through parameters in the connection sting passed to the database client\.
-+ By using the table\-level parameter `REPLICATE IDENTITY` in PostgreSQL versions 9\.4, you can control information written to write\-ahead logs \(WALs\)\.
++ By using the table\-level parameter `REPLICATE IDENTITY` in PostgreSQL versions 9\.4 and higher, you can control information written to write\-ahead logs \(WALs\)\.
 In particular, it does so for WALs that identify rows that are updated or deleted\. `REPLICATE IDENTITY FULL` records the old values of all columns in the row\.
 Use `REPLICATE IDENTITY FULL` carefully for each table as `FULL` generates an extra number of WALs that might not be necessary\.
+For more information, see [ALTER TABLE\-REPLICA IDENTITY](https://www.postgresql.org/docs/devel/sql-altertable.html)

 ## Extra connection attributes when using PostgreSQL as a DMS source<a name="CHAP_Source.PostgreSQL.ConnectionAttrib"></a>